akeshwani2/brain-tumor-cnn/README.md

 - Segmentation performance is assessed using Dice coefficient and Intersection over Union (IoU).
 - A comprehensive evaluation pipeline combines both models to provide end-to-end tumor detection and segmentation.

-## Results
-[Include a summary of your model's performance, possibly with some visualizations or metrics]

 ## Future Improvements
 - Implement 3D convolutions to better utilize volumetric MRI data
 - Explore ensemble methods for improved classification accuracy